 Is Reformer Pilates Exercise for Back Pain Beneficial?

-Sure.
-Improved core strength, improved posture, increased flexibility.
+Improved core strength, improved posture, increased flexibility are widely advocated benefits of regularly practising Pilates reformer.
+These will help you improve and prevent bak pain.
 Pilates exercise is focused on your abdominal muscles, preferentially recruiting the deep ones.
 The goal is to retrain your muscles to fire when they are required, with the right amount of force at the right time in order to stabilise your spine.
-At the same time, keep your entire spine mobile.
+At the same time, maintaining your entire spine mobile.
 Remember, “You are only as old as your spine is” Joseph Pilates…

 Intelligent Exercise.
 You have to think

-If you are looking for someone to fix your back without having to think about what you are doing, Pilates is not for you.
-If you are willing to put the effort and voluntarily learn how to recruit your muscles by concentrating and focusing on precision and learning anatomically how your body needs to work, this is definitely for you.
+So if you are looking for exercises to fix your back without having to think about what you are doing, Pilates is not for you.
+If you are willing to put the effort and voluntarily learn how to recruit your muscles by concentrating and focusing on precision and learning anatomically how your body needs to work, Pilates is definitely for you. #intelligentpilates

 Working from the Inside Out.